 - They are easily traceable since they are the main component in order to manufacture a particular product.

-- Plays a major part in the budget prepared for the future.
+- Plays a significant part in the budget prepared for the future;

-- Is the deciding factor to compute the major ratios used for the management for analysis.
+- Is the deciding factor in computing the major ratios used for the management for analysis;

 Direct materials form a very crucial element of the product costing of the company since even a minor change in it may result in a massive financial impact on the profit and loss of the company.
-The cost cannot be avoided and is often used in standard costing or process costing methodologies to arrive at the effective cost of the product so that the company can fix up the selling price and if the cost is too high, it may suggest improvements in it to curb it.
+The cost cannot be avoided and is often used in standard costing or process-costing methodologies to arrive at the effective cost of the product so that the company can fix up the selling price.
+If the cost is too high, it may suggest improvements in it to curb it.

-This has been a guide to what is direct material and its definition.
-Here we discuss the examples of direct material cost along with the formula and its types.
+This article has been a guide to what is direct material and its definition.
+Here we discuss the examples of direct material along with its types, advantages, and disadvantages.
 You can earn more about financing from the following articles –